 what is my plan?

-I will continue to grow in a Microsoft environment, finish my master studies with a master project in computer vision (I’ll be looking for some cool project idea) and do my own ML projects as a side project, I will also try to share my experiences here on Medium.
+I will continue to grow in Microsoft environment, finish my master studies with a master project in computer vision (I’ll be looking for some cool project idea) and do my own ML projects as a side project, I will also try to share my experiences here on Medium.

 I already started doing a project that involves deep learning for videos, and I am planning to develop a real-time keyword spotter on some embedded system like Raspberry PI, as a way to automate my house for example.